SGM Herbert A. Friedman (Ret.)

 Nobody is unaware of the Viet Congs killing innocent people and creating tragedy in Vietnam for the last 20 years.
 But nothing is as painful as the attack on hamlet 7, An-Truong Village, where the blood-thirsty VC killed many innocent civilians including 11 children, 16 men and women and wounded 35 others in their beds .The tragedy made the people perceive clearly the false intention of the Viet Cong of the so-called National Liberation Front.
 They rob and kill innocent people and their clique was proud of its great success.

 Leaflet SP-10-157-68 is a letter written from a mother to her beloved sons who are members of the Viet Cong.
 She expresses her sorrow and worries for the lives and future of her sons.
-Therefore, she tells them to go home through the government open arms program.
+Therefore, she tells them to come home.
+The text on the front is:

 This leaflet was produced by the 10th PSYOP Battalion in June 1968 in support of Vietnamese National Police operations.
 200,000 leaflets were disseminated to the civilians in the Phong Dinh Province on the subject of informing the police about enemy movement and weapons.
 The front depicts police standing by a cache of enemy weapons.
 The text is: